3D models are ubiquitous in many fields:

 }

-The classic approach is UV-mapping: a 2D image (the texture) is associated with the 3D surface via texture coordinates \((u, v)\) (also denoted \((s, t)\)).
+The classic case is the UV-mapping: a 2D image (the texture) is associated with the surface 3D via texture coordinates \((u, v)\) (also denoted \((s, t)\)).

 The mechanism is illustrated below.